npeshekncsu/st558-project2/Readme.md

 ![](README_files/figure-gfm/unnamed-chunk-34-1.png)<!-- -->

-As it could be seen from the graph above, the higher the atmospheric pressure, the higher the `aqius`.
+According to the graph above, there is no relationship between atmospheric pressure and the `aqius`.

 Let’s look at `aqius` distribution for each `state`.
 Creating box plot for `aqius` per `state`.